Archived - Canada and U.S. Reach Agreement on Foreign Account Tax Compliance Act

 - Finance Minister Applauds U.S. Government Decision to Help Dual Citizens with Their Foreign Tax Obligations

-- U.S. IRS Instructions for New Streamlined Filing Compliance Procedures for Non-Resident, Non-Filer U.S. Taxpayers
+- U.S. IRS Instructions for New Streamlined Filing Compliance Procedures for Non-Resident, Non-Filer U.S. Taxpayers (This page no longer exists.
+Please visit the IRS website for more information.)

 - U.S. Treasury Foreign Account Tax Compliance Act homepage